yop-v7/MANA/README.md

 Token Name: Mana Token
 Token Symbol: MNAT
 Total Supply: 333,000,000 MNAT
 MNAT tokens are used for staking, voting, and reward distribution within the MANA platform.
-The finite supply ensures value retention and incentivizes active participation.

 Please take note of the following planned token allocation: